jmonas/attention/README.md

 Before you begin, please ensure you have the following:
 - Python 3.6 or newer installed on your machine.
 - A valid API key from the Hume API.
-- Hume package: pip install hume
+- Hume package: 'pip install hume'

 ## Configuration Instructions
 To configure the ATTENTION system, please follow these steps: